There are several different methods for creating custom patches, but if you’re looking to capture a scene with perfect detail, then

 Once the digital proof is finalized and ordered, our production team will set to work producing your patches and will have them delivered in as little as 14 business days.
 Depending on the type of patches you need and the quantity of your order, patches can be delivered even faster.
 If you’re looking for ways to expedite the production or shipping time of your order, talk to our sales team during the design process, and they’ll be happy to offer advice that will help you make any kind of deadline.

-Get Started Today With Your Own Custom Heat Transfer Patches
+Get Started Today With Your Own Custom Printed patches (Heat Transfer Dye Sublimated Patches) Patches

-If you’re looking to create picture perfect patches, heat transfer is really the only option.
+If you’re looking to create picture perfect patches, Printed patches (Heat Transfer Dye Sublimated Patches) is really the only option.
 It’s the best way to perfectly capture a person’s likeness, and therefore is the recommended patch type for any design making use of a portrait.
 But the possibilities don’t end there; landscapes, and really any image can also be captured perfectly through the dye sublimation process.

-One thing to keep in mind about custom heat transfer patches is that you lose the texture and the look of depth you get from embroidered patches.
-Even woven patches, which are also smooth to the touch, have a texture that heat transfer patches can’t match.
+One thing to keep in mind about custom Printed patches (Heat Transfer Dye Sublimated Patches) patches is that you lose the texture and the look of depth you get from embroidered patches.
+Even woven patches, which are also smooth to the touch, have a texture that Printed patches (Heat Transfer Dye Sublimated Patches) patches can’t match.
 If you’re looking for a more traditional look and feel for your patch, then another patch type might be best.
-But if you’re looking for unparalleled detail and designs that won’t fade or fray over time, heat transfer is the way to go.
+But if you’re looking for unparalleled detail and designs that won’t fade or fray over time, Printed patches (Heat Transfer Dye Sublimated Patches) is the way to go.